 This promise to support our surrounding community, and world at large, has also translated to a renewed commitment to certain initiatives and an exploration of new opportunities, largely related to the ESG principles found in our Statement of ESG Principles.
-Our recent ESG initiatives include: (1) the launch of a domestic and international tree planting program, aimed at supporting two highly successful reforestation efforts, on behalf of Arbor's customers; (2) a continuation of our partnership with Project Destined, a real-estate finance focused internship program, providing underserved youth with the ability to gain and finetune technical, financial and leadership skills and giving us the opportunity to source diverse talent; (3) continued participation with Future Housing Leaders ("FHL"), which is a Fannie Mae-led recruiting; and (4) periodic review and revamping of Arbor's corporate and Board-directed governance to more clearly reflect its commitment to ESG.
+Our recent ESG initiatives include: (1) the launch of a domestic and international tree planting program, aimed at supporting two highly successful reforestation efforts, on behalf of Arbor's customers; (2) a continuation of our partnership with Project Destined, a real-estate finance focused internship program, providing underserved youth with the ability to gain and fine-tune technical, financial and leadership skills and giving us the opportunity to source diverse talent; (3) continued participation with Future Housing Leaders, which is a Fannie Mae-led recruiting service that helps companies create a more diverse workforce through intentional sourcing and recruiting; (4) the establishment of relationships with reputable and impactful organizations serving the communities in which our employees work and live; and (5) periodic review and revamping of Arbor's corporate and Board-directed governance to more clearly reflect its commitment to ESG.
 For more detailed information of our ESG initiatives, see our ESG Report on our website at www.arbor.com.